Cabin Fever: Is Your Dog Going Stir-Crazy?

 - Fill up your dog’s favorite interactive food puzzles (or make your own) to give them a mental challenge that makes them work for their food.

 - Teach them something new.
 Who says you can’t teach an old dog new tricks?
 Whether your pup is young or old, they’ll benefit from the brain workout of learning something new.
 Alternately, you can brush up on some of the tricks/behaviors your dog has already learned, such as the “Big 6.”

 - Get more mental enrichment ideas in our article Dog Enrichment: Toys, Games, and DIY Ideas

 - Have a treadmill at home?
-Some dogs can be trained to walk on a treadmill (under close supervision, of course).
-But do be aware that there are dangers here (especially strangulation and paw injuries from missteps) so be sure to take precautions, such as using a leash and harness, rather than a leash and collar, and provide close supervision.
+Did you know that human treadmills aren't the best for most dogs?
+For toy and small breeds, they can work with some adjustments.
+But most human treadmills are not long enough for medium and larger dogs to use safely.
+Dogs can be trained to walk on a treadmill (under close supervision, of course).
+But do be aware that there are dangers here (especially strangulation and paw injuries from missteps) so be sure to take precautions and provide close supervision.

 A little of both: exercise and mind games

 - Play hide-and-seek with your dog.
 Either tell them to “stay” before running off to your hiding spot, or enlist the assistance of another person to hold your pup until you’ve hidden.